PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

         The TTL in seconds for the ``pdns.policyactions.Custom`` response

+    .. attribute:: DNSQuestion.appliedPolicy.policyTrigger

+        The trigger (left-hand) part of the RPZ rule that was matched

+  .. attribute:: DNSQuestion.appliedPolicy.policyHit

+        The value that was matched.
+This is a string representing a name or an address.

   .. attribute:: DNSQuestion.wantsRPZ

       A boolean that indicates the use of the Policy Engine.